uid-root/bbht/README.md

 # BBHT

+Modified off of Nahamsec's bbht to include more tools.

 Bug Bounty Hunting Tools is a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.

 # Tools